Configuration

 - Environment variables (recommended for prod)

-.envfile (loaded automatically in dev if present)- YAML config file (for complex nested configurations like MCP servers)
+.envfile (loaded automatically in dev if present)- Config file (

 redis_sre_agent/core/config.py